-Two years ago we did a major backyard overhaul.
-One of the top items on my wish list was some kind of covered outdoor living room with comfy seating.
+We did a major backyard overhaul five years ago.
+One of the top items on my wishlist was some kind of covered outdoor living room with comfy seating.
 I wanted to lay on the couch and read a book in the shade while the kids played.

-Preparing the Site
+Preparing the Gazebo Site

-If you’ve already got a nice level patio or deck, then great!
-This will be easy.
-If, like us, you want to put your gazebo in a less than level spot, you’re going to have some work to do.
-The spot we chose on the edge of our yard seemed relatively flat until we got the the level out.
+If, like me, you want to put your Costco gazebo in a less than level spot, you’re going to have some work to do.
+The spot we chose on the edge of our yard seemed relatively flat until we got the level out.

-Without going into too much painful detail, we built wood forms and poured four cement blocks to support the gazebo posts.
+Without going into too much painful detail, we built wood forms and poured four cement blocks to support the cedar gazebo posts.
 Once the concrete was set, we built a border for the patio using landscape stackers- and we had to build it up at least 18 inches on the fence side.

 All this to say, building the support and patio for the gazebo was a lot more work than putting the actual gazebo together.